1. Examples

 Testing the API

 Use curl to test the API.
-For local testing, you can use any value for the API key.
-For deployed projects, use a real API key from your API Key Service.
+Both locally and when deployed, you need a real API key from your API Key Service (see Setting Up API Keys above).

 Terminalbash